drishtigarg001-data/SQL-Portfolio/04_Window_Functions/README.md

 ## Change Detection:
 - LAG + compare with current
 -  WHERE current != prev OR prev IS NULL
+-  Whenever you hear:
+-- changed
+-- transition
+-- switched
+-- moved from
+-- previous state

 ## Sessionization:
 - LAG for time gap